 Restoring multiple missing teeth is a complex challenge that requires meticulous planning and execution.
 Multi-unit bridges, encompassing four or more replacement teeth, have emerged as a game-changing solution for patients seeking to regain both the aesthetic and functional aspects of their smiles.
 As the field of dentistry continues to evolve, these advanced bridgework solutions are becoming increasingly sophisticated, leveraging cutting-edge materials and digital technologies to deliver exceptional results.

-The world of restorative dentistry has undergone a remarkable transformation, driven by advancements in digital technology and a heightened focus on aesthetic and functional outcomes.
-At the forefront of this…
+The field of dentistry has undergone a remarkable transformation, driven by advancements in technology and a growing emphasis on aesthetics and functionality.
+In Vietnam, this evolution is particularly evident, with…

 A putty key gives dentists an opportunity to trial and adjust temporary restorations with precision, and assess aesthetics and function before finalising the treatment.